-During the year ended 31 December 2019, each of the Directors, namely Mr. Chung Chi Hang, Larry, Mr. Chung Tin Shing, Mr. Wong Shek Fai, Johnson, Mr. Ng Wing Cheong (resigned on 8 October 2019), Mr. Cheung Yee Tak, Jonathan (appointed on 8 October 2019), Mr. Li Chung Pong, Stephen, and Mr. Lam Chon Loi, received from the Company from time to time the updates on laws, rules and regulations which might be relevant to their roles, duties and functions as director of a listed company.
+During the year ended 31 December 2021, each of the Directors, namely Mr. Chung Chi Hang, Larry, Mr. Chung Tin Shing, Mr. Wong Shek Fai, Johnson, Mr. Cheung Yee Tak, Jonathan, Mr. Li Chung Pong, Stephen, and Mr. Lam Chon Loi, received from the Company from time to time the updates on laws, rules and regulations which might be relevant to their roles, duties and functions as director of a listed company.

-All Directors, namely Mr. Chung Chi Hang, Larry, Mr. Chung Tin Shing, Mr. Wong Shek Fai, Johnson, Mr. Ng Wing Cheong (resigned on 8 October 2019), Mr. Cheung Yee Tak, Jonathan (appointed on 8 October 2019), Mr. Li Chung Pong, Stephen and Mr. Lam Chon Loi, have been updated with the latest developments regarding the GEM Listing Rules and other applicable regulatory requirement to ensure compliance and enhance their awareness of good corporate governance practices during the year ended 31 December 2019.
+All Directors, namely Mr. Chung Chi Hang, Larry, Mr. Chung Tin Shing, Mr. Wong Shek Fai, Johnson, Mr. Cheung Yee Tak, Jonathan, Mr. Li Chung Pong, Stephen and Mr. Lam Chon Loi, have been updated with the latest developments regarding the GEM Listing Rules and other applicable regulatory requirement to ensure compliance and enhance their awareness of good corporate governance practices during the year ended 31 December 2021.
 In addition, continuing briefing and professional development to Directors would be arranged whenever necessary.

 The Company has three independent non-executive Directors to comply with Rule 5.05 of the GEM Listing Rules.
-Furthermore, among the independent non-executive Directors in office during the year ended 31 December 2019, Mr. Wong Choi Chak (resigned on 14 March 2019), Mr. Ng Wing Cheong (appointed on 14 March 2019 and resigned on 8 October 2019) and Mr. Cheung Yee Tak, Jonathan (appointed on 8 October 2019) have appropriate professional qualifications or accounting or related financial management expertise as required by Rule 5.05(2) of the GEM Listing Rules.
+Furthermore, among the independent non-executive Directors in office during the year ended 31 December 2021, Mr. Cheung Yee Tak, Jonathan and Mr. Li Chung Pong, Stephen have appropriate professional qualifications or accounting or related financial management expertise as required by Rule 5.05(2) of the GEM Listing Rules.

 In accordance to Rule 5.09 of the GEM Listing Rules, the Company has received from each of its independent non-executive Directors the written confirmation of his independence.
-The Company, based on such confirmations, considers Mr. Ng Wing Cheong (resigned on 8 October 2019), Mr. Cheung Yee Tak, Jonathan (appointed on 8 October 2019), Mr. Li Chung Pong, Stephen, and Mr. Lam Chon Loi to be independent.
+The Company, based on such confirmations, considers Mr. Cheung Yee Tak, Jonathan, Mr. Li Chung Pong, Stephen, and Mr. Lam Chon Loi to be independent.